microsoft/WhatTheHack/xxx-PowerPlatformBasic/Student/Challenge-08.md

 In this challenge, you will create a customer service chatbot for greeting, answering FAQs, and to support Order queries from Customers and Account Managers
 Information:
-	· Leverage and personalize out of the box topics such as greeting, survey, etc.
+- Leverage and personalize out of the box topics such as greeting, survey, etc.
-	· Create topic suggestions using this site: FAQs - TailSpin Tools · Provide ability to identify customer and lookup order data ○ Common scenarios:
+- Create topic suggestions using this site: FAQs - TailSpin Tools
+- Provide ability to identify customer and lookup order data
+- Common scenarios:
-		○ Did you receive order X, was it approved, etc.
+  * Did you receive order X
+  * Was it approved, etc.

 ## Success Criteria